omurbekjk/omurbekjk.github.io/README.md

 # Portfolio website [omurbek-jk]

 This project is my own portfolio website.
-I used awesome [Angular](https://angular.io) framework and used firebase for storing data and hosting.
+I used awesome [Angular](https://angular.io) framework and Firebase for storing data and hosting.

 ## Development server